UNIONS: The impact of systematic errors on weak-lensing peak counts: Simulations

 \subsection{Noise}

-To include the CFIS shape noise in the simulations that we employ to perform inference, we first compute the global ellipticity dispersion $\sigma_\text{e}^2$.
+To include the CFIS shape noise in the simulations that we employ to perform inference, we add Gaussian noise.
+First, we compute the global ellipticity dispersion $\sigma_\text{e}^2$.
 The ellipticity noise per smoothed pixel is then

 where $n_{\text{gal}}$ is the galaxy number density and $A_{\text{pix}}$ is the pixel size.
-For CFIS data, we use the value listed in Table~\ref{tab:survey}.
+For CFIS data, we used the value listed in Table~\ref{tab:survey}.
+We applied the Gaussian noise to the convergence maps because we do not have direct access to the simulated shear.